globalbioticinteractions/template-dataset/README.md

  targetOccurrenceId | a5ee64b5-081b-4fff-8adc-2b0c74b1f40a | globally unique id to reference the individual target organism, specimen.
-Inspired by http://rs.tdwg.org/dwc/terms/#occurrenceID . targetTaxonId |  EOL:1971 | taxon classification id of target organism. targetTaxonName | Echinoidea | scientific name of taxon classification of target organism of interaction targetBodyPartId | http://purl.obolibrary.org/obo/UBERON_0000178 | identifier of description of target body part is interacted with targetBodyPartName | Echinoidea | human readable description of target body part (e.g., "blood") targetLifeStageId | http://purl.obolibrary.org/obo/UBERON_0007023 | identifier of description of target life stage
+Inspired by http://rs.tdwg.org/dwc/terms/#occurrenceID . targetTaxonId |  EOL:1971 | taxon classification id of target organism. targetTaxonName | Echinoidea | scientific name of taxon classification of target organism of interaction targetTaxonKingdomName | Animalia | name of kingdom of taxon classification of target organism of interaction targetTaxonPhylumName | Chordata | name of phylum of taxon classification of target organism of interaction targetTaxonClassName | Gastropoda | name of class of taxon classification of target organism of interaction targetTaxonOrderName | Carnivora | name of order of taxon classification of target organism of interaction targetTaxonFamilyName | Mustelidae | name of family of taxon classification of target organism of interaction targetTaxonGenusName | Enhydra | name of genus of taxon classification of target organism of interaction targetTaxonSpecificEpithetName | lutris | name of specific epithet of taxon classification of target organism of interaction targetTaxonSubSpecificEpithetName | nereis | name of subspecific epithet of taxon classification of target organism of interaction targetBodyPartId | http://purl.obolibrary.org/obo/UBERON_0000178 | identifier of description of target body part is interacted with targetBodyPartName | Echinoidea | human readable description of target body part (e.g., "blood") targetLifeStageId | http://purl.obolibrary.org/obo/UBERON_0007023 | identifier of description of target life stage